 Vieques is a small island located off the east-coast of Puerto Rico’s main island.

-It’s known for having the brightest bioluminescent bay in the world and for its gorgeous beaches.
+It’s known for having the brightest bioluminescent bay in the world, Mosquito Bay, and for its gorgeous beaches.

 I’ve been living in Puerto Rico for 14 years and Vieques is one of my favorite places to visit during the summer.